-(Liabilities)

-The reporting period for this part is the preceding calendar year and the current calendar year up to the date when you file the report.
+(Liabilities) The reporting period for this part is the preceding calendar year and the current calendar year up to the date when you file the report.

-(Gifts and Travel Reimbursements)
+(Gifts and Travel Reimbursements) Nominees do not complete this part.

 MORE ON EIF

 This section provides additional information about "excepted investment funds."